ChrisPritchard/ctf-writeups/tryhackme/jack.md

 8. I copied this to my attacker machine, changed its permissions with `chmod 600 id_rsa`, then used `ssh -i id_rsa jack@jack.thm` to log on as jack.

 9. The final escalation hint was "Python".
-From the room description I knew this was a python module escalation, which I hadn't heard before.
+From the room description I knew this was a 'python module escalation', which I hadn't heard of before.

     > I did a google and found this article: https://rastating.github.io/privilege-escalation-via-python-library-hijacking/, The whole thing is worth a read, and from it I solved this final challenge.
     >
-    > Basically, if a python script is being run by root, and it imports something, and you have the ability to alter either: any of the search directories python uses for import sources; or any of the imported files themselves, then you can get code execution by reference.
+    > Basically, if a python script you can't edit directly is being run by root, but it imports something that you have the ability to alter either by:
+    >
+    > - putting a same named file in any of the search directories python uses for import sources;
+    > - or by editing the module file directly,
+    >
+    > Then you can get code execution by reference.

-10. I ran a search (`find / -name "*.py" -user root 2>/dev/null`) to find suspicious files: on the giant list, the very first file was very suspicious: `/opt/statuscheck/checker.py`.
-Next to it was an output.log containing header information for the wordpress site, updated every two minutes.
-The checker.py file contained:
+10. I ran a search (`find / -name "*.py" -user root 2>/dev/null`) to find suspicious files.
+On the giant results list, the very first file was  suspicious: `/opt/statuscheck/checker.py`.
+Next to it was an `output.log` containing header information for the wordpress site, updated every two minutes.
+The `checker.py` file contained:

     ```python
     import os